 For a hybrid powertrain, interaction between design parameters shall be identified by the manufacturer in order to ensure that only hybrid powertrains with similar exhaust emission characteristics are included within the same hybrid powertrain family.
 These interactions shall be notified to the type approval or certification authority, and shall be taken into account as an additional criterion beyond the parameters listed in paragraph 5.3.3. for creating the hybrid powertrain family.

 The individual test cycles HEC and HPC depend on the configuration of the hybrid powertrain.
 In order to determine if a hybrid powertrain belongs to the same family, or if a new hybrid powertrain configuration is to be added to an existing family, the manufacturer shall simulate a HILS test or run a powertrain test with this powertrain configuration and record the resulting duty cycle.

+The duty cycle torque values shall be normalized as follows:

+Tnorm=Tact(nact)Tmax(nact) (1)

+Where:

+Tnorm are the normalized duty cycle torque values

+nact is the actual engine speed, min-1

+Tact(nact) is the actual engine torque at actual engine speed, Nm

+Tmax(nact) is the maximum engine torque at actual engine speed, Nm

-This duty cycle shall be compared to the duty cycle of the parent hybrid powertrain and meet the criteria in paragraph 5.3.2.1.
+The normalized duty cycle shall be evaluated against the normalized duty cycle of the parent hybrid powertrain by means of a linear regression analysis.
+This analysis shall be performed at 1 Hz or greater.
+A hybrid powertrain shall be deemed to belong to the same family, if the criteria of table 2 in paragraph 7.8.8. are met.

-1 5.3.2.1.
-Reserved
+5.3.2.1.

-5.3.2.2.
 In addition to the parameters listed in paragraph 5.3.3., the manufacturer may introduce additional criteria allowing the definition of families of more restricted size.
 These parameters are not necessarily parameters that have an influence on the level of emissions.

 Sections 5.3.3.1., 5.3.3.2. and 5.3.3.7., amend to read

 5.3.3.1.
+Hybrid topology (architecture)

+(a) Parallel

+(b) Series

+5.3.3.2.
 Internal combustion engine

 The engine family criteria of paragraph 5.2 shall be met when selecting the engine for the hybrid powertrain family.

-Engines from different engine families with respect to paragraphs 5.2.3.2, 5.2.3.4, and 5.2.3.9 may be combined into a hybrid powertrain family based on their overall emission behavior.

-5.3.3.2.
-Power of the internal combustion engine

-Reserved

-5.3.3.7.
-Other

-Reserved.

 Section 5.3.4., amend to read

 5.3.4.
 Choice of the parent hybrid powertrain

+Once the powertrain family has been agreed by the type approval or certification authority, the parent hybrid powertrain of the family shall be selected using the internal combustion engine with the highest power.

+In case the engine with the highest power is used in multiple hybrid powertrains, the parent hybrid powertrain shall be the hybrid powertrain with the highest ratio of internal combustion engine to hybrid system work determined by HILS simulation or powertrain test.

 Section 6., amend to read